dotsnangles/dotsnangles/README.md

 ### Currently

-- gaining experience as an intern (trying to contribute as much as I can do)
+- gaining experiences as an intern (trying to contribute as much as I can do)
-- studying DSA and elementry mathematics for ML/DL
+- studying DSA and mathematics for ML/DL
 - doing more NLP projects

 ### Interested in

 - all the NLP downstream tasks utilizing transformer models
 - sentence embedding, semantic search, IR system, etc.
-- data mining through object detection and segmentation
+- data mining for better worlds and lives
-- helpful deep learning applications
+- helpful and fun deep learning applications

 ### Toolbox
 - AWS EC2, WSL2, Colab, Ubuntu, Git/Github, Papermill, WandB